waz-here/labs/volatility/volatility.md

 	<details>
 	  <summary>Click to reveal answer</summary>

-	  **Correct Answer:** Investigating the process and gathering information. ✅
+	  Correct Answer: Investigating the process and gathering information. ✅

-	  **Feedback:**
+	  Feedback:<br>
-	  During live forensics, it's advisable **not** to kill a suspicious process immediately without first investigating its activities.
+	  During live forensics, it's advisable <b>not</b> to kill a suspicious process immediately without first investigating its activities.
-	  Terminating a process prematurely may result in the loss of **valuable information and evidence**.
+	  Terminating a process prematurely may result in the loss of <b>valuable information and evidence</b>.
 	  It's essential to understand what the process is doing and gather as much information as possible before taking any action.

 	</details>